bpfman/bpfman/docs/developer-guide/develop-operator.md

 ## Project Layout

-The bpfd-operator project layout is guided by the recommendations from both the [operator-sdk framework](https://sdk.operatorframework.io/docs/building-operators/golang/tutorial/#project-layout) and the [standard golang project-layout](https://github.com/golang-standards/project-layout).
+The bpfman-operator project layout is guided by the recommendations from both the [operator-sdk framework](https://sdk.operatorframework.io/docs/building-operators/golang/tutorial/#project-layout) and the [standard golang project-layout](https://github.com/golang-standards/project-layout).
 The following is a brief description of the main directories and their contents.